The Revelation of Jesus Christ:

 the popes inspire us—serious Catholics study the Word of God

-In his apostolic letter Aperuit Illis (Instituting the Sunday of the Word of God), Pope Francis established the Third Sunday in Ordinary Time to be devoted to the celebration, study, and dissemination of the Word of God.
-This apostolic letter was published on September 30, 2019, the feast of St. Jerome and the 1600th anniversary of the saint’s death.
-St. Jerome, who translated the Latin Vulgate Bible from Greek and Hebrew manuscripts, frequently is quoted as saying: “Ignorance of Scripture is ignorance of Christ.”
-He’s also the patron of translators and librarians.
+In his apostolic letter Aperuit Illis (Instituting the Sunday of the Word of God) issued motu proprio (of his own accord), Pope Francis established the Third Sunday in Ordinary Time to be devoted to the celebration, study, and dissemination of the Word of God.
+The Holy Father’s apostolic letter was published on September 30, 2019, the feast of St. Jerome and the 1600th anniversary of the saint’s death.
+St. Jerome, who translated the Latin Vulgate Bible from Greek and Hebrew manuscripts, is famous for saying: “Ignorance of Scripture is ignorance of Christ.”
 In Aperuit Illis, the Holy Father calls attention to the sacramental nature of the Word of God, pointing to the unbreakable bond between Sacred Scripture and the Eucharist.
 In 2025, the Church will celebrate the Word of God on Sunday, January 26.
 We’ve posted a free digital version of Dialogue with God: Reading & Praying with Sacred Scripture, our guide to incorporating the Church’s traditional practice of lectio divina (sacred reading) into regular Bible study.

-read more Church documents
+ex libris—read more Church documents

 Find links to magisterial documents referred to in Turning to God’s Word Catholic Bible studies, including Aperuit Illis (Instituting the Sunday of the Word of God), at ex libris—magisterial documents.
 The page lists significant recent encyclicals as well as a number of historical Church documents.